ministryofjustice/analytics-platform-ops/git-crypt/README.md

    To add someone, you need to ask them for their public GPG key (they are not stored in this repo) and then see the above section "Adding someone's gpg key to this repo".
 You will probably be able to find most people's in the Slack history.

-2. Create a branch for this change.
+3. Create a branch for this change:

+       git checkout -b rotate-git-crypt-root-key

-3. Rotate the root key by running `rotate-gpg-keys.sh`.
+4. Rotate the root key by running `rotate-gpg-keys.sh`:

+       ~/ap/analytics-platform-ops/git-crypt/rotate-gpg-keys.sh

    The script will create a temp directory in `/tmp/`, re-initialise .git-crypt with the new root key, re-encrypt the files with the new master key and refresh the user .gpg files with the new root key.
-4. These changes will be commited back to the original repostory.
-So just run `git push` to your new branch and create a PR as normal.
-Every encrypted file is touched.
-5. Reinstate any branch protection rules on the GitHub repo.
-6. Warn other devs to reclone the repo, or you'll just get errors about git-crypt / smudge. e.g.:
+5. Push the changes to the remote:

+       git push -u origin rotate-git-crypt-root-key

+6. Create a PR as normal, with suggested comment:

+        Rotated the git crypt root key by following the standard process: https://github.com/ministryofjustice/analytics-platform-ops/tree/master/git-crypt#rotate-the-root-key

+        To test it works:

+            git clone git@github.com:ministryofjustice/analytics-platform-config /tmp/myrepo
+            git checkout rotate-git-crypt-root-key
+            cd /tmp/myrepo
+            git crypt unlock

+        Once this is merged, all users will need to reclone, to avoid git-crypt error messages on push/pull:

             mv analytics-platform-config analytics-platform-config.bak
             git clone git@github.com:ministryofjustice/analytics-platform-config
+            git crypt unlock

+   In this PR, every encrypted file is touched.

+7. Just check you can still unlock it using your GPG key:

+       git clone git@github.com:ministryofjustice/analytics-platform-config /tmp/myrepo
+       cd /tmp/myrepo
+       git crypt unlock

+8. When merged, warn other devs to reclone the repo, or they'll just get errors about git-crypt / smudge. e.g.:

+       mv analytics-platform-config analytics-platform-config.bak
+       git clone git@github.com:ministryofjustice/analytics-platform-config
+       git crypt unlock